district10/blog/_posts/post-0001-pandoc-readme.md

 In multiline tables, the table parser pays attention to the widths of the columns, and the writers try to reproduce these relative widths in the output.
-So, if you find that one of the columns is too narrow in the output, try widening it in the markdown source.
+So, if you find that one of the columns is too narrow in the output, try widening it in the Markdown source.

 Headers may be omitted in multiline tables as well as simple tables: